Discounted Local DNA Paternity Testing

 Today, a new fad is being able to perform your own DNA testing by mail.
 You’re able to find out your own personal bloodline, crossmatch with another person to see if you’re related.
 DNA testing in that format is fun and interesting and could be troubling at some point in some families.
 This new fad will be one to keep a watch of how it affects lives.
 However, when it comes to a required court DNA testing though, the results can be detrimental to some lives and not so much fun.

 Yes, and typically this will happen when the mother of a child files a lawsuit om order to establish a child’s paternity.
-The laws can have some variance from state to state in regard to dna testing for court records.
+The laws can have some variance from state to state in regard to DNA testing for court records.
 However, a man thought to be the father that has received order for court DNA testing can refuse submitting his DNA.
 That can leave him facing contempt of court charges.

 A contempt of court charge can be punished with fines and jail time, fines, and possible a default judgment against him.
 With a default judgment will give the mother automatic remedy that can include child support.